What is the Cultivate Grant Program?

 Grant recipient(s) will be awarded on June 19, 2021

 The Cultivate program will allocate 5 grants in total.
-Awards include one $1,000 grant, one $500 grant and two $250 grants.
+Awards include one $1,000 grant, one $500 grant and three $250 grants.
 For consideration, applications must submit a complete application that includes a business plan, a min. of two years work history in their field, and a summary how the grant would help their business.
 The funding amount will be based on state-required resources for operations.
-For more information or questions, email us at
+For more information or questions, email us at email@example.com

 Application Portal- Coming Soon!